scarf-sh/docs/docs/gateway.md

 ### How it works

 When a user requests a Docker container image through Scarf, Scarf simply issues a redirect response, pointing to whichever hosting provider you've configured for your container.
-Certain container runtimes do not handle redirects appropriately during authentication (which is required even for anonymous pulls), and in those cases Scarf will proxy the request to the host instead of redirecting.
+Certain container runtimes do not handle redirects appropriately during authentication (which is required even for anonymous pulls), and, in those cases, Scarf will proxy the request to the host instead of redirecting.
 For a visualization of the system from the end-user's perspective, see [Figure 1](#figure_1).
 For an overview of the entire system, [Figure 2](#figure_2).

 When a user requests a file through Scarf, Scarf simply issues a redirect response, pointing to whichever hosting provider you've configured for your file.
 For a visualization of the system from the end-user's perspective, see [Figure 4](#figure_4).
 For an overview of the entire system, [Figure 5](#figure_5).